karma4u101/FoBo/README.md

 - JQueryXYZ
 - PrettifyXYZ
 - KnockoutXYZ
-- AngularJSXYZ with components (AJSUIXYZ, AJSUIBootstrapXYZ, AJSNGGridXYZ)
+- AngularJSXYZ with components (AJSUIBootstrapXYZ, AJSNGGridXYZ)

 Where X is major, Y minor and Z incremental version numbers as seen in the Toolkits list above (for example BootstrapXYZ will be Bootstrap230 for Twitter Bootstrap v2.3.0)